 It’s easy!
 Just coat with olive oil and put the dough balls into freezer bags.
 When ready to use, remove from freezer preferably overnight in the fridge, then remove to counter an hour before rolling.

-For a completely assembled Chicago Style deep dish pizza; par bake your crust for 10 minutes, cool completely, then assemble with cheese, toppings and pizza sauce.
-Wrap well in plastic wrap (at least 2 layers) for up to 4 months, when ready to bake, bake from frozen in 425F preheated oven for 25-30 minutes for cheese pizza, 30-35 for veggie pizza and 30-40 minutes for a meat pizza.
-Covering with foil if the crust starts getting too brown.
+For an assembled Chicago Style deep dish pizza, when ready to bake, bake frozen pizza in a preheated 425°F (218°C) oven for 25-30 minutes for a cheese pizza, 30-35 for a veggie pizza, and 30-40 minutes for a meat pizza—covering with foil if the crust starts getting too brown.